jpgleeson/piaine/README.md

 Images in piaine are defined with the file name and the alt text.
 The file name should be local to the content folder in the base site folder as shown in the directory structure above.
 Moving of images to this content folder is currently manual.

+## Quote Blocks
+{This is the quote body and next is the} attribution}

+Quote blocks and attributions come as pairs.
+We wrap them as seen in braces.

 ## Templates

 Templates are an optional attribute that can be added in content files.
 If no template attribute is found, then the post template is used, otherwise, the specified template is loaded for that single file.